 1. The student should submit the written statement requesting the appeal on the GS-Appeal - Appeal of Dismissal or Denied Admission form and provide evidence that the dismissal decision was unfairly or improperly rendered.
 Any supporting documentation for the committee to consider should be attached to this form.
+If the student has also submitted a grievance, which is relevant to the dismissal decision, the dismissal appeal will subsume the grievance, and the Graduate Admissions and Continuing Enrollment Appeals Committee will hear and resolve all such academic issues associated with the dismissal appeal.

 - 2. Within five business days (excluding days the University is closed) of receipt, the Graduate School will make available to the committee the student's appeal request, the student's Enrolled Services file, the recommendation for dismissal, and any relevant documents provided by the student.
 The Graduate School will also provide the graduate program coordinator with a copy of the student's appeal request within the same time frame. - 3.
 The Graduate School will identify the earliest hearing date and will schedule the meeting, reserve the room, and notify all parties of the time and location of the hearing. - 4.
 A designee of the dean of the Graduate School will attend the hearings to provide procedural guidance but will have no vote in the committee's decision. - 5.
 The student will be called in first by the committee chair to present their case.
 Following the conclusion of the student's presentation, they will be excused. - 6.
 The faculty representing the graduate program will be called in next by the committee chair to present the program's rationale for recommending dismissal.
 The faculty may bring to the meeting any relevant documents to share with the members of the committee.
 These documents will be retained with the case in accordance with the University's regulations on retention. - 7.
 The committee will make a decision on the case, which will be communicated immediately to the student and the program coordinator.
-This communication will be in the form of an email notification.
-A letter, under the signature of the Graduate School, will also be mailed to each party. - 8.
+This communication will be in the form of an email notification. - 8.
 Appeals of the decisions of the committee may be made by the student to the dean of the Graduate School within ten calendar days of the decision of the committee.
 Appeals of these decisions can only be made when there is evidence that the appeals committee unfairly or improperly applied policy or procedure in arriving at their decision.
 Disagreement with the decision is not grounds for appeal.